enavid/polymart/docs/adr/0004-channel-as-first-class-context.md

   `ChannelModel`, a mapper between ORM rows and domain entities, and `DjangoChannelRepository`, which translates ORM failures (`IntegrityError`, `DoesNotExist`) into domain exceptions so storage never leaks upward.
-- `interface/api/channel/` — thin DRF views over `channels/`, secure-by-default
+- `interface/api/channel/` — thin DRF views over `channels/`, secure-by-default:
-  (authentication required), translating domain exceptions to HTTP status codes (404 / 409 / 400) at the one boundary where the domain meets transport.
+  reads require authentication, while writes (create / status change) require a staff user, because a channel is platform-level configuration and deactivating one takes a storefront offline.
+Views translate domain exceptions to HTTP status codes (404 / 409 / 400) at the one boundary where the domain meets transport.

 The ORM model lives under `infrastructure/`, registered in `INSTALLED_APPS` via its `AppConfig` path (`src.infrastructure.channel.apps.ChannelConfig`).
 The